odt1/ODT-ItemInfo/README.md

 # ODT-ItemInfo
-Massive QOL Item Info mod for SPTarkov
+Massive QOL Item Info mod for SPTarkov.
+English only (for now).

 # Features: